vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 <typography id="deep-clone" element="h2">Deep Clone</typography>

-Deep cloning is an act of object cloning where you copy all the properties of an object to another newly created object and all the properties of all non-primitive properties of that object, and so on recursively.
+Deep cloning is an act of object cloning where you copy all the properties of an object to a newly created object and to all of the properties of all non-primitive properties of that object, and so on recursively.

-You will get a true clone of the object you want a clone; it's doesn't reference any value of the original object.
+You will get a true clone of an object you want to clone; it's doesn't reference any value of the original object.

 ```javascript
   const object = {